BruceHad/tr-turtle/docs/notes.md

-# The Page

-## Turtles, Dragons and the Lindenmayer System
+## Turtles, Systems and Patterns

-The first thing I ever programmed was a [Big Trak](https://en.wikipedia.org/wiki/Big_Trak), which could be programmed to follow a route.
-So I'm regressing to childhood with this [Turtle](https://en.wikipedia.org/wiki/Turtle_graphics).
-With a bit of maths, turtles can draw some incredible patterns.
+Like a lot of 80s kids, my first introduction to programming was a toy called [Big Trak](https://en.wikipedia.org/wiki/Big_Trak).
+It was a truck with a keypad on it's back, and it could be programmed to follow a route...
+3 forward, turn right, reverse 5 and so on.
+I didn't know at the time, but this was similar to a [Turtle](https://en.wikipedia.org/wiki/Turtle_graphics), a programming method whereby a 'pen' is programmed to draw lines on a cartesian plane.
+A turtle isn't as cool as a truck, but it can draw pictures.

 A [Dragon Curve](https://en.wikipedia.org/wiki/Dragon_curve) is a self-similar fractal curve.
 There are a couple of methods for drawing or approximating them.

 My first attempt used a formula found on the wikipedia page and a little investigation into [bitwise operators](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Bitwise_Operators).

 <pre>